biocore/qiime/doc/tutorials/tutorial.rst

     beta_diversity.py -s

-Here, we will calculate beta diversity between our 9 microbial communities using the default beta diversity metrics of weighted and unweighted UniFrac, which are phylogenetic measures used extensively in recent microbial community sequencing projects.
+Here, we will calculate beta diversity between our 9 microbial communities using the default beta diversity metrics of weighted and unweighted UniFrac_, which are phylogenetic measures used extensively in recent microbial community sequencing projects.
 To perform this analysis, we will use the `beta_diversity_through_plots.py <../scripts/beta_diversity_through_plots.html>`_ workflow, which performs the following steps:

 1. Rarefy OTU table to remove sample heterogeneity (`single_rarefaction.py <../scripts/single_rarefaction.html>`_)
 2. Compute beta diversity (`beta_diversity.py <../scripts/beta_diversity.html>`_)